hpc-carpentry/hpc-python/_episodes/12-snakefiles.md

 * `python wordcount.py books/isles.txt isles.dat` is an
   [action]({{ page.root }}/reference/#action), a command to run to build or update the target using the dependencies.
-In this case the action is a set of shell commands (we can also use python code... more on that later).
+In this case the action is a set of shell commands (we can also use Python code... more on that later).
-* Like python, you can use either tabs or spaces for indentation (don't use both!).
+* Like Python, you can use either tabs or spaces for indentation (don't use both!).
-* Together, the target, dependencies, and actions form a a [rule]({{ page.root }}/reference/#rule).
+* Together, the target, dependencies, and actions form a [rule]({{ page.root }}/reference/#rule).
 A rule is a recipe for how to make things.

 Our rule above describes how to build the target `isles.dat` using the action `python wordcount.py` and the dependency `books/isles.txt`.